 There seems to be some evidence of this (Soares 2008, Herrmann 2010 - All reference sources for this page.), although creating this strengthening effect may be relatively technique sensitive.
 And while this effect may be a reason to choose a composite restoration over an amalgam one, if a substantial strengthening effect is needed a dental crown would probably make the better choice.

 2) Disadvantages of white fillings vs. dental amalgam.

-As a basis of comparison, the cost of a dental amalgam filling will usually be on the order of about 25% to 30% less than the cost of a comparable dental composite filling.
-This price difference reflects the relative cost of the materials involved and the relatively greater amount of time it takes the dentist to place a white filling as compared to a dental amalgam filling.
+The cost of a silver filling is usually about 25 to 30% less than that for a comparable dental composite one.
+This difference reflects the relative cost of the materials involved and the relatively greater amount of time that it takes the dentist to place a white filling.

-If cost is much of a concern, and you have dental insurance, you should be sure to ask your dentist's office staff about the specific details of your coverage.
-In some cases dental insurance plans do cover the cost of white fillings (composite fillings) but only up to that amount an equivalent dental amalgam filling would cost.
+If you have dental insurance, you should be sure to ask your dentist's office staff about the specific details of your coverage.
+Some plans will only cover the cost of bonded fillings up to that amount an equivalent amalgam one would cost.
 This means that you, the dental patient, would pay the difference.